kawai924/SementicNYWeatherAccident/README.md

-How many accidents in Queens could have been caused by Distraction due to Thunder in 2020? | Andreas Saplacan Which weather station is located in the county of Ontario? | Dennis Lo Which borough in NY had the greatest number of accidents due to view obstruction in heavy fog? | Gayathri Venna /Aditi Tomar Optimised query to load the RDFs once, and ask for input in terminal | Aditi Tomar/Gayathri Venna
+How many accidents in Queens could have been caused by Distraction due to Thunder in 2020? | Andreas Saplacan Which weather station is located in the county of Ontario? | Dennis Lo Which borough in NY had the greatest number of accidents due to view obstruction in heavy fog? | Gayathri Venna /Aditi Tomar Input query to load the RDFs once, and ask for query input in terminal | Aditi Tomar/Gayathri Venna

+## Explaination for input query

+Input query can be used to load the RDFs once and take the query as input on the terminal on Pycharm

+Steps to run input query are as follows:

+1. Uncomment the query "accident_queries_optimize.py" in entrypoint.py and comment out other queries for now just to see how input query works
+2. Run entrypoint.py
+3. Once the query loads the RDFs , just paste the query in the terminal , press enter one time and type ";;"
+4. Press enter and query will start running
+5. Keep observing the Pycharm output terminal for the results

 **Prefixes for namespaces:**